 Video ads work.
 Really well.
-We’ve been watching them outperform still image ads for years now.
-If you’re been holding back from using more video ads because they’re expensive, stop.
-You might be reducing costs by avoiding video ads, but you’re also avoiding their upside, which is significantly better performance.
-The performance improvements of video ads are so significant that if you aren’t running them, we know you’re losing money.
+We have been watching them outperform still image ads for years now.
+If you have been holding back from using more video ads because they are expensive, stop.
+You might be reducing costs by avoiding video ads, but you are also avoiding their upside, which is significantly better performance.
+The performance improvements or testing of video ads are so significant that if you are not running them, we know you are losing money.

-Or maybe you’ve been avoiding video ads because they’re hard to create.
+Or maybe you have been avoiding video ads because they are hard to create.
 There are solutions to that problem.
 You can either outsource video production, or you can make it easier to create video ads by leveraging Facebook’s Video Creation Kit, or by using some of our tricks to creating video ads from still images.

 But maybe you know how to do all of that.
 Maybe you’re running several video ads right now, and you’ve already got a nice system set up to generate and test new video ads every week.

 Great start.
 But you’re not done.
 Because no matter how much testing you’re doing, we recommend you do more.